onaio/fhir-tooling/README.md

 -c or --composition - the composition json file of the project -i or --input - the input directory path.
 This should point to the folder with the app configurations e.g. ~/Workspace/fhir-resources/ecbis_cha_preview/
 -o or --output - the output path, can be a file or directory.
-Optional - default is current directory
+Optional - default is current directory -sm or --structure-maps - (Optional) the directory path to the location of structure map .txt or .map files.
+Must be a directory.
+Must be used with the -q flag
+-q or --questionnaires - (Optional) the directory path to the location of questionnaires .json files.
+Must be a directory.
+Must be used with the -sm flag
 ```

+**Note:** To include _Questionnaire_ and _Structure Map_ validation add the `-sm` and `-q` flags

 **Sample screenshot output**
 <br/>
 <img width="715" alt="Screenshot 2023-03-27 at 21 43 09" src="https://user-images.githubusercontent.com/10017086/228037581-209f9bab-d1b9-45eb-a920-aa12c70c5b98.png">